 First of all, the good news: your retirement outgoings will change as your lifestyle does, so you may not need to spend as much money as you did while you were working.
 For instance, you might spend less on things like travel expenses.
 But you’ll still have to cover the bills, of course… and you wouldn’t want to go without life’s little treats once you’ve finally got more time to enjoy them.

-Our simple budget calculator can help you work out how much you spend each month so you can see how much you need to put aside for essentials, as well as any areas where you might be able to save.
+My budget planner can help you work out how much you spend each month.
+This can help you see how much you need to put aside for essentials, as well as any areas where you might be able to save.

 If you think you can't afford to retire…